charlesrosenbauer/Bzo-Compiler/README.md

 ```

 Explanation:
 Okay, this is a bit complicated.
 In fact, I've written two implementations of it here.
 They do the same thing, but the bottom one just omits stuff the compiler could figure out anyway.
-First, we define the hypot function to take in inputs of type (Num.Num), and produce outputs of type Num.
+First, we define the hypot function to take in inputs of type (N. N), and produce outputs of type N. N in this case is a type variable, allowing for hypot to be used generically.
+The ":Num" appended to it requires N to be of type Num.
+But why use the type variable then?
+Num is actually a set of types, defined as (Int, Flt, Unt).
+As a result, Num works a bit like a type class.
+What the type signature for the function here means is that hypot will take any two inputs that are included in Num (signed and unsigned integers, and floats), however only if the two inputs are of the same type.
+It then returns a single value of the same type.

 Then we define hypot's behavior.
 The (a.b) before hypot are the input parameters, and the q afterward is the output parameter.
 It is then defined by taking the array, and passing it into the "^2" function, which squares numbers.
 By adding the ".." afterward, it is transformed into an array function, and because a and b are both presumed to be of the same type, the tuple can be interpreted as an array.
 Thus "^2.." returns a new tuple containing the squares of a and b respectively.
 That gets passed into the + function, which simply returns the sum of all its inputs.
 That gets passed into the "\2" function, which returns the square root of its input.
 This gets passed into q, which is of course the output parameter.